OKaemii/totient-range-parallel/README.md

 As such, a reliable implementation will restart them, and proceed as normal.

 ### Totient Function
 In number theory, Euler's totient function counts the positive integers up to a given integer n that are relatively prime to n.
-It is written using the Greek letter phi as &amp;varphi; or &amp;phi;, and may also be called Euler's phi function.
+It is written using the Greek letter phi as &varphi; or &phi;, and may also be called Euler's phi function.

 ### Expected Output
 `> totientrange:testRobust(4, 3).`\